WHAT DOES AN ENGINEERING MANAGER DO?

 - Issue Management: Field and document cross-functional technical issues to ensure integration and balance of all functions.

-8. Engineering Manager Roles and Responsibilities
+8. Engineering Manager Tasks

 - Product Qualification: Achieve Type Qualification for new products by agreed cost and life cycle objectives.